CerebriumAI/airbyte_dbt_github/README.md

 ```
 ## Contributions

 Additional contributions to this package are very welcome!
 Please create issues or open PRs against `master`.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.
+Suggestions to the DBT metrics are welcome too!

 ## Resources:
 - Provide [feedback](https://19au6qz3a6s.typeform.com/to/c284SPEN) on our existing dbt packages or what you'd like to see next